lazaruslarue/caracol-4-chrome/README.md

 ##<a name="challenges"></a>Challenges

-Technical notes:

 * Since this is a browser extension, there are no files served to the user.
 So, I used [angular-ui](https://github.com/angular-ui/ui-router) to enable <code>$stateProvider</code> based UI routing & nested views without <code>$route</code>.
 * Using Multiple Named Views enabled a lot of flexibility in the way the page was loaded, but I think there's a long way to go in terms of minimizing the code.
 * Chrome provides access to the <code>code.bookmarks</code> asynchronously.
 This made handling the views a little bit harder until I found used a [clever trick](https://github.com/angular-ui/ui-router/wiki/Quick-Reference#note-about-using-state-within-a-template) to pass <code>$state</code> and <code>$scope</code> around the code much more easily.
 * Mixing Angular, Angular-UI-Router, and Bootstrap for Angular turned out to complicate things a lot.
+In the end, it certainly turned out to be worth learning how to mix them up.
 * I used the <code>ui-sref</code> directive to enable the user to choose their <code>.state</code> in the header of the popup.
 Here's some info about [state links](https://github.com/angular-ui/ui-router/wiki/Quick-Reference#ui-sref).

 ##<a name="license"></a>License